vk-cs/docs-public/docs/en/dbs/dbaas/extensions/zabbix/zabbix.md

 - b64_pkcs12_container (default: none) — a file in PKS#12 format without a password converted to base4 containing the certificate of the certification authority, the private key, and the Zabbix agent certificate.
 - psk (default: none) — secret key (Pre Shared Key).
 - zabbix_agent_version (default: 3.4) — Zabbix agent version (possible values 3.4 or 5.0).
 The parameter is available for PostgreSQL and PostgreSQL Pro.
 - hostname — the name of the host (case sensitive) to display on the Zabbix server.
-Valid characters: Latin lowercase, uppercase, numbers and symbols: '.', ' ', '_', '-'.
+Valid characters: Latin lowercase, uppercase, numbers, spaces, and special characters: `.`, `_`, `-`.
 By default, the name of the VM instance of the DBMS.
 Do not use DBMS for clusters.

 ## PostgreSQL monitoring